 States are cracking down on those who drive negligently through work zones.
 Workers, drivers and passengers are dying needlessly.
 Maryland is one of a group of states that have deployed mobile speed cameras in work zones.
 Others have used police officers dressed as construction workers to catch drivers exceeding work zone speed limits.

-If an accident in a work-zone has hurt you, contact a Maryland personal injury attorney, at Koonz, McKenney, Johnson, DePaolis, & Lightfoot L.L.P for more information about your rights.
+If an accident in a work-zone has hurt you, contact a Maryland personal injury attorney, at Koonz, McKenney, Johnson & DePaolis L.L.P for more information about your rights.